 Intelligent, affectionate with a select few, and stubborn—the Basenji requires an owner with a will at least as strong as his own.
 They're ranked second to last for intelligence, but the ranking is based on the tendency to follow a command on the first request.
 Because Basenji were prized for independent thinking, it's no surprise they're not always willing to do as asked if it doesn't directly benefit them.
 Though they are friendly with family, they can be standoffish or aloof with strangers.

 Consistent training and doggy-proofing your home are important considerations for life with a Basenji.
 If you don't want it chewed, put it where the Basenji can't reach it—and that doesn't mean on the counter.
-This breed is known for its ability to jump high, scale fences, and get in surprising spaces.
+This breed is known for its ability to jump high, scale fences, and get into surprising spaces.

 Are Basenjis Good with Kids?
 Though not a match for a home with small children, Basenjis may be able to live with older children if raised with them or socialized with kids from puppyhood.
 They aren't likely to put up with the poking, prodding, and rough treatment that can come from toddlers and babies.